Fundamental groups of log Calabi-Yau surfaces: Introduction

 \subsection{Main results}

-In this paper, we propose a detailed description of the orbifold fundamental groups of log Calabi--Yau surface pairs.
-Our description encompasses detailed results on the orbifold fundamental groups of log canonical Fano surface pairs as well.
-We then establish our main result.
+In this paper, we provide structural results on the orbifold fundamental groups of log canonical Calabi--Yau pairs of dimension 1 and 2.
+Along the way, we also prove results on the orbifold fundamental groups of log canonical Fano pairs of dimension 1 and 2.